pangyyen/tp/docs/UserGuide.md

 * Medical History Panel
 * Appointment Panel

-Users can switch between the panels by switching between the respective tabs by using CTRL + T.
+Users can switch between the panels by switching between the respective tabs by using `CTRL + T`.

 ## 3.4 Result Display Box 📬
 The result display box displays the result of the command executed.